al70023/proxmox-server/README.md

 This will serve as local DNS rewrites for docker services running on the server.

-Users will no longer use IP-ADDRESS:PORT to navigate to a service on their browser, and instead use the URL assigned.
+Users will no longer use IP-ADDRESS:PORT to navigate to a service on their browser, and instead use the hostname assigned.

 This will also use Let's Encrypt SSL certificates, for HTTPS encryption on the browser when using these services.